-The University Academic Advising Committee serves as a voice for academic advisers to the university community including the Office of the Senior Vice President and Provost and relevant university committees and offices, on issues related to the student academic experience and the needs of academic advisers.
-The Committee includes both faculty and professional advisers.
+The University Academic Advising Committee serves as a voice for academic advisors to the university community including the Office of the Senior Vice President and Provost and relevant university committees and offices, on issues related to the student academic experience and the needs of academic advisors.
+The Committee includes both faculty and professional advisors.
 The Committee achieves its mission through the following committee charge:

 University Academic Advising Committee Charge

 - Promote collaboration, learning, and sharing of advising best practices across campus

 - Provide and promote professional development opportunities for advisors

 - Represent the concerns and issues of academic advising to administration and others as appropriate